Baptisms, Weddings & Funerals

 Immanuel Lutheran Church is a member of the Lutheran Church Missouri Synod (LCMS).
 The LCMS, in Convention in 1990, affirmed, on the basis of Scripture, that marriage is the lifelong union of one man and one woman.
 As such, Immanuel Lutheran Church, as a member of the LCMS, only conducts marriages that join one man and one woman who intend to be joined for their mutual lifetime.
 (Genesis 2:2-24; Matthew 19:5-6).

 Immanuel performs only Christian Marriage ceremonies.
 There is a rich heritage at Immanuel Lutheran Church upon which your marriage service may be built.
 The sanctuary is dedicated to the worship and glory of God.
 He will be the guest of honor at your wedding.
 The ceremony will be an opportunity for worship and praise as you become husband and wife.
 God instituted marriage and you have His promise that He will bless all who enter this holy estate according to His will and purpose.
 It is our desire to provide the best foundation for your lives together.
 For that reason, we require that you complete the pre-wedding counseling sessions that are part of the preparation for weddings at Immanuel.
 The pastor and deaconess will meet with you prior to the wedding as part of that preparation.
-Our Synod and Church require that an LCMS pastor in good standing officiate at the wedding ceremony in our sanctuary For more information, if you’d like – please contact Deaconess Suzanne at 847-359-1549 x 156.
+Our Synod and Church require that an LCMS pastor in good standing officiate at the wedding ceremony in our sanctuary.
+For more information, contact the Church Office at firstname.lastname@example.org or 847-359-1549.
 We are pleased to assist you in making your wedding day beautiful and wonderful, and filled with joy as you are joined together by the Lord.

 The death of a friend or loved one is one of the times in our lives when we are desperately hungry to hear the proclamation of the hope that we share in Jesus.
 The Pastoral Team (Pastors, Deaconess, Music Director, Administrative Assistants) and members of Immanuel are ready to do whatever we can to help people through this difficult time of life.
 Funeral planning should be made in consultation with the pastoral team as early as possible.
 Whether the funeral will be held at Immanuel, a funeral home or at graveside, the details and service time will be set in cooperation with the family, the pastoral team, and the funeral director.
 To avoid conflict with other scheduled activities the time should never be set until its suitability has been confirmed by the church office and the pastoral team.
 Providing care for the bereaved is part of the mission of our congregation and is available to all of God’s people, regardless of membership or affiliation with Immanuel Lutheran.